Neighbourhood Plan submitted to North Hertfordshire District Council

 Thank you to everyone who responded to last summer’s consultation on the draft Neighbourhood Plan, and to those who have attended our public meetings and events.
 We have tried hard to take into account as many suggestions as possible, and at our last public meeting on 25th November 2019 it was agreed that the plan should now be submitted to North Hertfordshire District Council.

 Following final checks, the plan was submitted to NHDC just before Christmas 2019.

 The Draft Baldock, Bygrave & Clothall Neighbourhood Plan was accepted at the North Hertfordshire’s Cabinet meeting on Tues 28th January 2020.
-NHDC have now put the Plan on their website for Consultation, which started on Wed 12th Feb, and ends on Wed 25th March.
+NHDC put the Plan on their website for Consultation, which started on Wed 12th Feb, and ended on Wed 25th March.

 NHDC processed all representations received, and made them available to view on their website : https://north-herts.oc2.uk/readdoc/21

 NHDC approached NPIERS for the appointment of a suitably qualified person, who conducted an independent examination of the Neighbourhood Plan.

 Following the independent examination of the submitted Neighbourhood Plan, North Hertfordshire District Council and the committee of the neighbourhood planning group have agreed that a small number of the examiner’s recommendations should not be taken forward.
 The District Council is obliged to consult on these departures, and details may be found on NHDC’s Neighbourhood Planning web site .
 This second Consultation ends on 18th December 2020

 Once the consultation on these departures closes, NHDC will decide whether the Neighbourhood Plan should proceed to referendum with these departures from the examiner’s recommendations included or not.
 The referendum will not be held before May 2021 due to restrictions imposed by the Government as a result of the current pandemic.